Unveil the secret mankind has kept for millennia!

 Since this is a graphic novel the art is bound to be under consideration.
 Personally I liked the style.
 It was aesthetically pleasing, colorful, and consistent throughout.
 For those who like to read for the artwork, this one is worth checking out.
 I also want to point out the great cover art that grabbed my attention from the start.

 This book deals with Sumerian mythology, a mythology I don’t see nearly as often as others, like Greek, and it was interesting to not only read about, but see depicted in drawings.
 For readers looking for new takes on myths outside of the same old ones we usually see, the Sumerian mythology in this will hit the spot.

 On the flip side, this book ended just as it felt like it was really picking up steam.
 The beginning felt slow and once things began happening they happened a little too fast, like the unmasking of the villain.
 To be fair, pacing is a tough issue to manage in any comic.
 This story hinted at a few interesting ideas I’m hoping will play out in future books, like the idea of a Christian struggling with the reveal of there being other forces in the world.

 This book is set to be the first in a series and as such I wouldn’t recommend it to anyone looking for a standalone graphic novel, but Esemtu has the beginnings of an interesting series about mythology.

-I'm a freelance editor who loves to support all sides of the publishing industry.
-As a reader I enjoy a variety of genres from SFF to historical fiction.
-Visit my website for my editing services and you can also find me on Wattpad.
+I'm a publishing pro who loves to support all sides of the publishing industry.
+As a reader I enjoy a wide variety of genres.
+Visit my website for my editing services and publishing advice.
+You can also find me on Wattpad.
 Kate Valent is my pen name.